ISIE-2023-CreativeAbstractCompetition/ISIE-2023-CreativeAbstractCompetition.github.io/README.md

 This is the official website for the Creative Abstract Competition at the ISIE2023 - 11th International Conference on Industrial Ecology.
 The website is designed to showcase the abstracts submitted to the competition and provide information about how to submit an entry.

+If you would like to make your own competition, it is easy to fork this repository and modify the content to suit your needs.
+Send me a message, I would be happy to help!

 ## Features

 - Visual gallery of abstracts with lightbox preview (needs work)